Javascript unary operators: Taking advantage using them

 What’s a unary operator?

 A unary operator is an operator that only needs one operand to work.
+For example

 In this example we have an operand (i